mnofresno/git-status-checker/repos-status-checker/README.md

 ## Autocompletion

-The script automatically installs autocompletion the first time it is run.
-This enables autocompletion for options such as `-f Dirty`, `-f Stagging`, `-f Clean`, `-h`, and `--help`.
+The script supports Bash autocompletion for options such as `-f Dirty`, `-f Stagging`, `-f Clean`, `-h`, and `--help`.
+This makes it easier to use by providing suggestions as you type.

+### Manually Reload Autocompletion

-If you need to manually reload the autocompletion scripts after the installation, you can do so with:
+If you need to manually reload the autocompletion scripts after the installation, use the following command:

 ```bash
 source /etc/bash_completion.d/check_git_status_autocomplete.sh
 ```

-## Output
+## Output Format

 The script outputs a table with the following columns:

 - **Repository**: The name of the Git repository.
 - **Status**: The status of the repository:
-  - `Clean`: No changes.
+  - `Clean`: No changes detected.
-  - `Dirty`: Unstaged changes detected.
+  - `Dirty`: Unstaged changes are present.
-  - `Stagging`: Changes staged for commit.
+  - `Stagging`: Changes are staged for commit.
 - **Changes #**: The number of changes detected in the repository.
-- **Last Commit Author Email**: The email of the author of the last commit (if available).
+- **Last Commit Author Email**: The email of the author of the last commit, if available.

-At the end, a summary of the number of repositories in each status is displayed.
+A summary table is displayed at the end, providing a quick overview of the number of repositories in each status.

-## Example
+## Example Output

-Here's an example of the output:
+Here’s an example of what the output looks like:

 ```
 +----------------------------+----------------+-----------+----------------------------+